ikewagner/ikewagner/README.md

 # Sobre

 -   📍 From RS living in Caxias do Sul
--   💻 Experience with Python, Flutter, PHP, HTML, CSS.
+-   💻 Experience with Python, Flutter, HTML, CSS e JS.
 -   🌈 Learning programming

 ## QRCODE